Hadronic effects on the X(3872) meson abundance in heavy ion collisions: Dependence of the strong coupling constants on the meson mass

-In order to understand the origin of the big difference between $g_{X_1D^*D}$ and $g_{X_2D^*D}$ we investigate the relation between two strong coupling constants.
-We simply consider the decay rate of the X(3872) meson decaying to $D^0$ and $\bar{D}^{*0}$,
+In order to understand the origin of the big difference between $g_{X_1D^*D}$ and $g_{X_2D^*D}$ we investigate the relation between two strong-coupling constants.
+We simply consider the decay rate of the $X(3872)$ meson decaying to $D^0$ and $\bar{D}^{*0}$,